 Do you prefer a mild Mediterranean climate?
 Then why not to consider studying in Malta?

 Application period at Malta University starts in November, with the second shorter admissions round in February.
 You can choose from wide range of different Bachelor programmes in English, which is also the main language of the country.
+You will find a vast choice of degree subjects and a possibility to unite your preferred study topics in a combined/joint degree.
+Application process is very efficient and it will take you only about 10 minutes to apply online.

 Studies are free to EU nationals and the European School Baccalaureate is well known (see here the equivalence and the minimum requirements).